 3. Search for primary studies/core articles for the topic:

-Based on one or a few key papers, you can look at the reference list as well as the citing articles of the paper after its publication to find more relevant articles rather than keywords/controlled vocabulary.
-This method is knwon as snowballing or pearl growing whcih allow searchers to conduct a backward/forward citation searching/referencing.
+Based on one or a few key papers, you can look at the reference list as well as the citing articles of the paper to find more relevant articles.
+This method is known as snowballing or pearl growing whcih allow searchers to conduct a backward/forward citation searching/referencing..

-4. Make use of controlled vocabulary/index terms/subject headings:
+4. Make use of controlled vocabulary (index term or subject headings):

 After identifying all the keywords, it is time to combine them using Boolean Operators and apply basic searching techniques such as truncation, phrase searching and parentheses to build a search startegy to retrieve relevant articles.